uw-ictd/pyxform_interface/config/README.txt

 copy the apache2.conf and other files into that directory.

+sudo a2enmod reqtimeout

 Basic changes are to add <Directory> grants in apache2.conf and lower the log level to info.
-And modify the wsgi.conf to launch the pyxform_interface code properly.
+Modify the wsgi.conf to launch the pyxform_interface code properly.
+Set a high thread count and total connection count.
+And set overall request and response data streaming timeouts.

 ======================================
 sudo apt-get tmpreaper